ini-bdds/bdqc/README.rst

 analyzed files) containing the minority value(s) will be reported as anomalies.

-Clearly, this rational cannot be applied to quantitative (floating-point) data since it is expected to contain noise inherent in the phenomena itself or its measurement.
-However, an analogous concept applies: quantitative data about a shared property--identical in the absence of noise--is expected to manifest central tendency exemplified by an *absence* of "outliers."
+Clearly, this heuristic cannot be applied to quantitative (especially floating-point) data since it is expected to contain noise inherent in the phenomena itself or its measurement.
+However, an analogous heuristic
+applies: quantitative data about a shared property is expected to manifest *central tendency* and an *absence* of "outliers."
 (The *mean* can be thought of as the expected value that *would* be unique in the absence of "noise" or other imprecision.)